scottdomes/code-wilderness/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Code Wilderness
-image: /img/home-jumbotron.jpg
+image: /img/stefan-pflaum-7qldy1ett1m-unsplash.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Be great at what you do
 mainpitch:
   title: Why Kaldi
   description: >